by Michael Lowrey

 Although this analysis is by no means definitive, it moves citizens one step closer to grappling with this complicated issue.

-North Carolina collected nearly $15 billion in state tax and fee revenues for fiscal year 1999-2000.
-This represented 7.2 percent of the personal income of the state’s citizens.
-In addition, local governments collected an additional $9 billion in property, sales, and other taxes and fees, representing another 4.3 percent of personal income.
-Combining the two yields an 11.5 percent state and local tax and fee burden.
-Federal collections raise the total tax burden on North Carolinians to approximately 33.4 percent of personal income, on average.
+North Carolina collected more than $15.3 billion in state tax and fee revenues for fiscal year 2000-2001.
+This represented 7.0 percent of the personal income of the state’s citizens.
+In addition, local governments collected an additional $9.6 billion in property, sales, and other taxes, fees and sales, representing another 4.4 percent of personal income.
+Combining the two yields an 11.4 percent state and local tax and fee burden.
+Federal collections raise the total cost of government to approximately 32.8 percent of North Carolinians’ personal income, on average.

-It is important to note that incomes vary among counties, and this can affect the rankings.
-Counties of similar size and similar total tax collections can vary in their burden because of differences in per-capita incomes.
+It is important to note that incomes vary among counties and within counties over time, and this can affect the rankings.
+Counties of similar size and similar tax collections can vary in their burden because of differences in reported incomes.
 Differences among counties can also reflect the rate and extent of annexation, which places more taxpayers onto municipal tax rolls.
-Additionally, our analysis excluded intergovernmental revenues, municipal electric and gas charges, bond-sale proceeds, and several other forms of revenue.
+Additionally, our analysis excluded intergovernmental revenues, municipal electric and gas charges, bond-sale proceeds, and several other revenues.

 Finally, there is a wealth of detail, by county and by municipality, in the appendices accompanying this report.
 Though some data were not available, overall this report presents a fairly comprehensive picture of the cost of local government in North Carolina.

 Download and read the report here- https://www.johnlocke.org/acrobat/homePageFeatures/local_tax_report_2003.pdf

 Appendix B: Combined County & Municipal Revenues by Municipality- https://www.johnlocke.org/acrobat/homePageFeatures/appendix_b_2003_n.pdf